wisemanstan123/processing-console-assignment-3-text-files/README.md

 # processing-console-assignment-3-text-files

-In this assignment you will be creating a virtual restaurant where your program plays the role of a waiter.
+In this assignment you will be creating a virtual restaurant where your program plays the role of a subservient and accomodating waiter.

 ## Part 1
 Your program will be reading in a text file with information about your order and then display the following output in the console (anything between < and > will be replaced by the appropriate variable values.